Hyper00W/NerdsInSync/README.md

 Built step by step while learning backend engineering in public.

-Every feature in this repository is being implemented from scratch as part of the learning journey.
+Every feature in this repository is being implemented from scratch to understand not only how it works, but why it works.

+### Current Milestone

+✅ User Registration

+✅ Password Hashing

+✅ Login Authentication

+🔜 JWT Authentication

 ⭐ Follow the project if you'd like to see where it goes.